-In this day and age, the one main reason why our generation does not achieve much is because we lack one of the most important thing: experience.
-Unlike the millennials who have a decade of experience in the industry and have the required knowledge, they have seen the various trends that have occurred in their respective industry and hence they are well equipped in carrying and handling a business.
+In this day and age, the one main reason why our generation does not achieve much is that we lack one of the most important things: experience.
+Unlike the millennials who have a decade of experience in the industry and have the required knowledge, they saw the various trends that occur in their respective industry and hence they well equipped in carrying and handling business.

-Millennials are very well educated and equipped to handle unwanted situations and emergency.
-Also, experience is the main reason why most millennials have exceptionally good leadership skills.
+Millennials are very well educated and equipped to handle unwanted situations and emergencies.
+Also, the experience is the main reason why most millennials have exceptionally good leadership skills.

-The above reason do not hold back the current generation to achieve accomplishments.
-There are certain skills that are needed to be acquired from experience and not just from studying.
+The above reason does not hold back the current generation to achieve accomplishments.
+Certain skills need to acquired from experience and not just from studying.

 Lessons They Didn’t Teach You in School:

 Being emotionally intelligent is a skill that you acquire by constantly keeping in touch with people and considering their feelings and aspirations.
 There are no classes on being emotionally intelligent.